wp-plugins/schedule-posts-calendar/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 2.1 =
+Minor bug update, see changelog for details.

 = 2.0 =
 Major update, including preferences and pop-up calendar support.
 See changlog for details.